justUmen/ComfyUI-BjornulfNodes/README.md

 **Description:**
 Remove transparency from an image by filling the alpha channel with a solid color. (black, white or greenscreen)
-Of course it takes in an image with transparency, liek from rembg nodes.
+Of course it takes in an image with transparency, like from rembg nodes.
 Necessary for some nodes that don't support transparency.

 ## 23 - 🔲 Image to grayscale (black & white)